-Partly driven by the UNFCCC process, the volume of climate-specific legislation and policies has increased by twenty-fold during the past two decades.
+Partly driven by the UNFCCC process, the volume of climate-specific legislation and policies has increased twenty-fold during the past two decades.
 According to the Grantham Institute, all 197 signatories of the Paris Agreement have at least one law or policy on climate change.
-This legislation can be roughly categorised into mitigation-related and adaptation-related legislation.
+This legislation can be roughly classified into mitigation-related and adaptation-related legislation.
 The former sets a country’s low-carbon transition plans in a legal framework (e.g. carbon markets), whilst the latter codifies standards or duties regarding how organisations adapt to the physical impacts of climate change.
-Laws relating to either may be developed at the national or sub-national levels and can be sector-specific.
-According to the Columbia University’s Climate Case Law database, by 2018 there had been 1522 climate-related laws and policies enacted globally, of which 489 were related to climate adaptation.
+Laws relating to either type may be developed at the national or sub-national levels, and can also be targeted at specifics sectors.
+According to Columbia University’s Climate Case Law database, by 2018 there had been 1522 climate-related laws and policies enacted globally, of which 489 were related to climate adaptation.
 A total of 282 laws have come into force since the Paris Agreement, of which 109 are adaptation related.

-Laws such as the UK’s Climate Change Act (2008) or France’s Article 173 place duties on Government and/or corporates to advance the transition to a low-carbon economy and managing physical risks to assets or risk latent in portfolios.
-By placing clear duties and responsibilities on Government in respect of climate change, such law has transversal implications for what activities are permitted to take place and where, ultimately having economy-wide implications.
-Whilst such legislation can preclude much litigation, such as by clearly establishing ‘reasonable person’ expectations, it can drive litigation where the law is ambiguous or where a state is alleged to have failed to exercise its own duties.
+Laws such as the UK’s Climate Change Act (2008) or France’s Article 173 place duties on Governments or corporates to advance the transition to a low-carbon economy or manage physical risks to assets and risks latent in portfolios.
+By placing clear duties and responsibilities on Government in respect of climate change, such laws have transversal implications for what activities are permitted to take place and where ultimately having economy-wide ramifications.
+Whilst such legislation can preclude much litigation, such as by clearly establishing ‘reasonable person’ expectations, it can also be a driver of litigation where the law remains ambiguous or where a state is alleged to have failed in its own duties.

-Developments in hard or soft law continue across jurisdictions also.
+Developments in hard and soft law continue across jurisdictions also.
 In the United States, a proposed Climate Change Disclosures Act would require companies to disclose climate risks to assets to the Security and Exchange Commission.
-In the EU context, there are proposals both to strengthen climate risk disclosure requirements in existing pensions regulations, as groundwork is laid for possible future sustainable finance regulations.
-At the same time, driven by the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD) is leading baking regulators to place increasing pressure on financial institutions to manage and disclose climate-related financial risks.
+In the EU context, there are proposals to strengthen climate risk disclosure requirements in existing pensions regulations, laying the groundwork for possible future sustainable finance regulations.
+At the same time, driven by the recommendations of the Task force on Climate-related Financial Disclosures (TCFD), banking regulators are placing increasing pressure on financial institutions to manage and disclose climate-related financial risks.